drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 ## Content

-We want to post content that is related to diversity (age/race/gender/religion/more) and/or tech and various places where these issues cross over.
-Sharing content with different perspectives and difference voices allows us to learn and grow in our understanding.
+We want to post content that is related to diversity and inclusion (age/race/gender/religion/more) and/or tech and various places where these issues cross over.
+Sharing content with different perspectives and different voices allows us to learn and grow in our understanding.

 We want people in the community to feel included.
 By being more aware of how we treat each other and being intentional about the kinds of things we post, we can demonstrate that awareness.